polar-app/polar-app/docs/NOTES_DESIGN.md

 We support the following general permissions model:

-    - a page is collection of blocks that form a tree and has a name
+    - A page is collection of blocks that form a tree and has a name.
+For example, "World War II"

     - pages are grouped into a collection called a namespace.
 Which we call a nspace to avoid collision with the Typescript 'namespace' keyword.

-    - namespaces can be connected to either users or organizations.
+    - namespaces can be connected to either users or organizations and have owners.

     - There is a default namespace for both users and organizations that can't be deleted and is where all blocks go by default.
+Each user and

     - Both pages and namespaces support permissions and setting perimssions on a page will be merged with the permissions for the namespace with the